 How to detect Cinnamon allergy?

 It diagnose cinnamon allergy, you will need to visit an allergist that can perform a skin test and you can easily get the results within 30 minutes.
 During a skin test, allergist pricks your skin, and Cinnamon allergen is applied on it.
 If you have Cinnamon Allergy, your skin will become red or in some cases you will get a bump.
+In few cases, you might even have other symptoms which could hit hard and you may need to be kept under observation.

 When you nose does more running than you, then it is time for your to start focusing on health.